Jaxsbr/iblogyo/source/_posts/boxyvault-lambda-infra.md

 Deploying a Lambda function requires the following steps:

 - Zip up the function code
-- Push the zip file to AWS S3 and capture neccessary resources Id's that links to the S3 object
+- Push the zip file to AWS S3 and capture necessary resources Id's that links to the S3 object
 - Link the S3 Id to the infrastructure template
 - Deploy the Cloudformation resource via the AWS CLI